pjbiggs/SING_aotearoa_2019/README.md

 hhhheghh_hhhghhhfegddafefghhghhhhghhhdhhdadcdggahedf[cdfgfeffcfcddaadd
 ```

-The header line -- starting with '@' -- is complicatedin terms of its information, but useful nonetheless.
+The header line -- starting with '@' -- is complicated in terms of its information, but useful nonetheless.
 As you may now see, these files can be truly huge in size, and a typical output may have millions of sequences in a single file.
-Luckily the software knows how to interpret these files to work with!
+Luckily the software knows how to interpret these files correctly!

 ### Sequence quality

 For the purposes of today, we want to encode a quality value called *Q* -- **how confident we are that the base is called as being incorrect** -- as a probability *p*.
 Thi value is also called a Phred value.
 As you may imagine this is an issue as a value of *p* will have more than 1 character, but it refers to a single base, be that A, C, G or T.  Therefore, how do we do this?
-We use an equation to relate *p* to *Q* thus:
+Well, we use an equation to relate *p* to *Q* thus:

 <img src="FastqEquation.png" alt="thing" width="200"/>

 Many pieces of software are able to automatically determine the encoding system used (yes, there is more than one, sigh), so they can convert between the two.
 This has implications for the mapping of short reads to a reference genome using mapping software such as [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) or [BWA](http://bio-bwa.sourceforge.net/), but first we have to look at our main file type, an "industry standard" if you like.

-However this idea that we can have a way to look at the quality of a single base in a sea of millions or even biollions is very imporant, especially if we are looking for variation in the DNA from a sample that might have implications about its origin for exmaple.
+However this idea that we can have a way to look at the quality of a single base in a sea of millions or even billions is very imporant, especially if we are looking for variation in the DNA from a sample that might have implications about its origin for example.
+In other words, we want to have cofidence in our data.

 ## SAM/BAM files